jameswilddev/react-native-app-helpers/react-native/components/createTiledComponent/readme.md

   20, // Column spacing.
   50, // Row spacing.
   150, // Minimum tile size.
+  16 / 9, // Aspect ratio of each tile.
+May be null for fluid height.
 );

 const ExampleScreen = () => (